LinuxCommandLibrary

 DESCRIPTION

-Podman (Pod Manager) is a daemonless, open-source container engine for developing, managing, and running OCI (Open Container Initiative) containers and pods on Linux systems.
+Podman is an open-source, daemonless container engine for developing, managing, and running OCI (Open Container Initiative) containers and pods on a Linux system.
+It offers a command-line interface highly compatible with the Docker CLI, making it a popular choice for users transitioning from Docker.

 CAVEATS